pixelastic/blog.pixelastic.com/app/_posts/2023-01-01-iterating-on-words-and-lines-in-zsh.md

 ### Accessing one element specifically

-Note that if you want to convert the string of words into an array, to specifically access one of its elements, you need to wrap it in `()`.
+Note that if I want to convert the string of words into an array, to specifically access one of its elements, I need to wrap it in `()`.

 ```zsh
 local projects="firost aberlaas golgoth";